American Thoroughbred Horse

 Origins

-The Thoroughbred was originally established during the 17th century in England & has since been independently developed in several different countries worldwide.
-Upon their arrival in America, the colonists quickly began developing their own breeding programs, importing more English animals & breeding them with local stock.
+The Thoroughbred was originally established during the 17th century in England and has since been independently developed in several different countries worldwide.
+Upon their arrival in America, the colonists quickly began developing their own breeding programs, importing more English animals and breeding them with local stock (likely of Iberian ancestry).

 After the Wars

-After the Revolutionary war, the center of Thoroughbred breeding began to move west to Kentucky & Tennessee.
-After the Civil War racing formats in America began to change from long races to shorter ones.
+After the Revolutionary war, the center of Thoroughbred breeding began to move west to Kentucky and Tennessee.
+After the Civil War, racing formats in America began to change from long races to shorter ones.
 This meant a change in breeding practices to produce animals better at shorter distances.
 It was during this time that American Thoroughbreds made their way back to Britain for racing.

 These breeding practices continued into the 20th century.
 However, after WWI the US saw in influx of English Thoroughbreds again.
 After WWII ended the center of Thoroughbred breeding was on the move again.
-It didn’t leave Kentucky, but a strong breeding & racing culture also emerged in California, New York & Florida.
+It didn’t leave Kentucky, but a strong racing culture also emerged in California, New York and Florida.

 Good Stock

-Thoroughbreds in the US have also been used to improve other breeds, such as the Standardbred, American Quarter Horses & Morgan.
+Thoroughbreds in the US have also been used to improve other breeds, such as the Standardbred, American Quarter Horses and Morgan.

 Features